cbdm/LOCoCAT/README.md

 - `SynCAN` directory;
 - `9) Car-Hacking Dataset.zip` file;
 - `20) Survival Analysis Dataset for automobile IDS.zip` file.
-- `can-log` directory;
+- `can-ml` directory;
 - `CAN_MIRGU` directory;

 Once you have all datasets downloaded and all dependencies installed, you can run the `prepare_data.py` script to extract the attack data from the test sets.
 This should generate 5 files inside the `data` subdir:

-1. `syncan_attack_only.csv`
+1. `syncan-attack_only.csv`
-2. `car-hacking_attacks.csv`
+2. `car_hacking-attack_only.csv`
-3. `survival-ids_attacks-all.csv`
+3. `survival_ids-attack_only.csv`
-4. `can-log.csv`
+4. `can_ml-attack_only.csv`
-5. `can-mirgu.csv`
+5. `can_mirgu-attack_only.csv`

 (1) has all the anomalous data from SynCAN, and each attack type is labeled:

-0. continuous
+1. continuous
-1. plateau
+2. plateau
-2. playback
+3. playback
-3. suppress
+4. suppress
-4. flooding
+5. flooding

 (2) has all the anomalous data from Car-Hacking, and each attack is labeled:

-0. DoS
+1. DoS
-1. fuzzy
+2. fuzzy
-2. gear
+3. gear
-3. rpm
+4. rpm

 (3) has all the anomalous data from Survival-IDS, and each attack is labeled:

-0. flooding
+1. flooding
-1. fuzzy
+2. fuzzy
-2. malfunction
+3. malfunction

-(4) has all the anomalous data from can-log, and each attack is labeled:
+(4) has (a subset of) the anomalous data from can-ml, and each attack is labeled:

-0. DoS
+1. DoS
-1. fuzzing
+2. fuzzing
-2. gear
+3. gear
-3. interval
+4. interval
-4. rpm
+5. rpm
-5. speed
+6. speed
-6. standstill
+7. standstill
-7. systematic
+8. systematic

 (5) has all the anomalous data from CAN-MIRGU, and each attack is labeled:

+1. flam
+2. injection every 0.02s
+3. injection every 0.001s
-0. masquerade
+4. masquerade
-1. suspension
+5. suspension
-2. real (break warning)

 ### Training models